PaulSchweizer/MayaGameEngine/README.md

 A list of open issues and ideas.

 ### Particles
 The udpate loop can also update the Maya timeline and thus play particles.
-A test has proven that particles
+A test has proven that particles behave slightly differently than when used regularly in Maya.

 ### More Colliders
+A Point/ImplicitSphere Collider would be easy to implement and allow for non uniformly scaled sphere colliders.

 ### Use RigidBodies

-Point/ImplicitSphere Collider
-ImplicitSphere/ImplicitSphere Collider

-Transforms hold attributes that represent attributes of the actual GameObject implementation.
+Investigate the use of rigid bodies for when updating the timeline

+### GameObject representation on it's transform node
+Have attributes on the transform node represent paramters on the actual GameObject class.
+Those values could be read on start and allow for an interactive setup of game scenes as opposed to purely code driven.

 INSERT LINKS!!!!